 A personal journey in information management

-When we think about organizing our own stack of personal, business and professional reference, I suppose "information overload" is the phrase that most often comes to mind.
+When we think about organizing our own stack of personal, business and professional reference, is “information overload” the phrase that most often comes to mind?
+It is for me.

-I've struggled with this since the 60s.
+I struggled with this for decades.
 It's nothing new but it is getting ever worse.
 Our ability to access, store and scan more and more information is making the problem grow at an alarming rate.
 We feel out of control.
 This story looks at some of the alternatives, and how one person built a solution.

 That solution used a new angle on some existing ways of organizing.
 Plus a new ingredient - the magic sauce that makes this something really different.
-I'll tell you what the sauce is later.
+We'll get to the sauce later.

 The first thing to get out of the way is text indexing software.
-There's Google Desktop; Windows Desktop Search; X1; Copernic; Cindex; Macrex; SKY Index . . . many more.
+Windows built-in search; X1; Copernic; Cindex; Macrex; SKY Index . . . many more.
 These programs can be useful.
 They undeniably help find things sometimes.
 Some are pretty buggy.